Working with Recruitment Sources

 Some popular recruitment sources may be:

 Once you create recruitment sources, you can begin assembling a database of all sites that apply to each recruitment source.
 For example, you may create a list of specific hospitals, doctors, schools, websites, or magazines that you want to target.
-The sites dashboard allows you to keep track of the contact person of each site and to make notes about your interactions with each site.
+Ripple allows you to keep track of the contact person of each site and to make notes about your interactions with each site.